 where σ_t is the volatility and ε_t is a sequence of independent and identically distributed random variables with zero mean and unit variance.
 To accommodate the asymmetric relationship between past returns and volatility, σ_t is parametrized as a function of both the magnitude and the sign of past returns.
-In particular, the equation for the volatility in the TGARCH(1,1) model is1
+In particular, the equation for the volatility in the TGARCH(1,1) model, as given in Rodríguez and Ruiz (2012), is the following1